mikegrb/Device-RadioThermostat/README.md

 For a description of their values see the
 [RTCOA API documentation (pdf)](http://www.radiothermostat.com/documents/RTCOAWiFIAPIV1_3.pdf).

+## model

+Retrieve a hash with information about the current thermostat model.
+Currently hash only has key `model`.

 ## set\_mode($mode)

 Takes a single integer argument for your desired mode.
 Values are 0 for off, 1 for